Cats in New York City…

 After we had some water, it was a perfect time to doze off.
 We were in the cool shade, but a nice slice of sunlight lit the floor beside me.
 Everyone seemed to enjoy themselves.

-He also seemed to be guarding some cheese, but he let our people have some.
+And he was also guarding some cheese, but he let our people have some.
 Billy and I both asked to share.
 It smelled so good.

 The Arthur Avenue shop cat blinked at us as we left.
 He seemed nice.
 But we had to go and buy, “the best vegetables I’ve seen all year.”